flavioaiello/swarm-router/README.md

 - Docker-gen

 ## Usage
 Feel free to use docker-compose 1.6 sample excerpts for your specific use case.
+HAPROXY stats are listening on Port 1111.

 ## Standard port routing for http apps